Boundaries of universality of thermal collisions for atom-atom scattering: Calculation details

 The collision cross sections $\sigma$ are obtained from the numerical solutions of the time-independent Schr\"{o}dinger equation, which, upon partial wave expansion of the full wave function, can be written as

 where $R$ is the distance between the centers of mass of the colliding atoms, $l$ is the rotational angular momentum of the collision complex, $V(R)$ is the adiabatic interaction potential,

 $\mu$ is the reduced mass of the collision complex.
-We use the log-derivative method \cite{manolopoulosImprovedLogDerivative1986} to compute $F_l(R)$ and match the numerical solutions to the scattering boundary conditions, yielding scattering phase shifts $\eta_l(E)$.
+We use the log-derivative method~\cite{manolopoulosImprovedLogDerivative1986} to compute {$Y(R)=\frac{1}{F_l(R)} \frac{\mathrm{d} F_l(R)}{\mathrm{d} R}$} and match the numerical solutions to the scattering boundary conditions, yielding scattering phase shifts $\eta_l$.
 The scattering cross section is then computed as

-We include enough terms in the partial wave sum (\ref{partial-wave}) to ensure convergence of the cross section to $\leq 0.1~\%$ and extend the range of collision energies in Eq. (\ref{eq:cal_rate}) to ensure convergence of the thermal rate coefficients to $\leq 0.25~\%$.
+We include enough terms in the partial wave sum (\ref{partial-wave}) to ensure convergence of the cross section to $\leq 0.1\%$ and extend the range of collision energies in Eq.~(\ref{eq:cal_rate}) to ensure convergence of the thermal rate coefficients to $\leq 0.25\%$. {The number of partial waves required for convergence depends on the reduced mass of the system and the collision energy $\tilde{E}$.
+We use the values of $l$ up to 200 for the Li-He system (lowest reduced mass) and up to 1200 for the Rb-Xe system (largest reduced mass considered in this work).}

-For analysis purposes, we also compute the rate coefficients $\kappa (T)$ using the scattering phase shifts given by the semiclassical Jeffreys-Born approximation \cite{boothRevisingUniversalityHypothesis2024}
+For analysis purposes, we also compute the rate coefficients $\kappa (T)$ using the scattering phase shifts given by the semiclassical Jeffreys-Born approximation~\cite{boothRevisingUniversalityHypothesis2024}

 where $C_n$ are the coefficients of the long-range expansion of the interaction potential

 The rate coefficients thus computed are determined entirely by the long-range part of the interaction potential.